notaryproject/specifications/specs/trust-store-trust-policy.md

 1. **Validate Revocation Status:**
     1. Validate signing identity(certificate and certificate chain) revocation status using [certificate revocation evaluation](#certificate-revocation-evaluation) section as per `signingIdentityRevocation` setting in trust-policy.
 1. Perform extended validation using the applicable (if any) plugin.
-1. Verify signature `payload`
-    1. Verify the signature envelope's `payload` matches the source [`payload`](./signature-specification.md#payload) that is getting verified.
-    1. For Blob artifacts, calculate the digest of the blob using the digest algorithm specified at `targetArtifact.payload.digest` and make sure the digests match.
-1. If present, verify user metadata/custom annotations match the signature attributes.
+1. If present, verify the user provided metadata/custom annotations match the signed attributes present in the signature envelope.
 1. If all the steps are completed without critical failures then the signatures is successfully verified.

 ### Certificate Revocation Evaluation